bevyengine/rfcs/rfcs/45-stageless.md

 This pattern is so common that a special form of ordering constraint exists for it: **command-flushed ordering constraints**.
 If system `A` is `before_and_flush` system `B`, the schedule will be unsatisfiable unless there is an intervening `flush_commands` system.
-Note that **this does not insert new copies of a `flush_commands` system**: instead, it is merely used to verify that your schedule has been set up correctly according the specified constraint.
+Note that **this does not insert new copies of a `flush_commands` system**: instead, it functions like an `assert!` statement.
+It has no direct effect, and is merely used to verify that your schedule has been set up correctly according the specified constraint.

 ### Run criteria